beProsto/Venum/README.md

 # How to learn "venum"

 Now.
 You can learn everything about venum from:
-- Examples ( examples folder )
+- Examples (examples folder)
-- Reading all the files
+- Reading the source
-- Reading documentation ( it's my fav, and yes - I'm in the process of creating it xd )
+- Reading documentation (it's my fav, and yes - I'm in the process of creating it)

 ## I'm reorganizing the project, so there will be a rly big update